UX CAMP ZURICH 2015, MY TAKEOVERS

 UX Camp Zurich 2016

 Digital and physical product builders need user feedback to better understand how their deliverables are used by people.
-I had already the chance to have some idea about Micro feedback reading a post by Sarah Doody
+I had already the chance to have some idea about Micro feedback by reading a post by Sarah Doody

 some examples we saw during the talk: